Self-Care/Whole-Self Health Practices

-As a Registered Dietitian Nutritionist Intern, I believe that food is medicine and is a very powerful tool when it comes to living a healthy life.
+As a Registered Dietitian Nutritionist, I believe that food can be a very powerful tool when it comes to living a healthy life.
 However, nutrition is only one piece of a much larger puzzle.
 The actions and conditions of the mind, body, and spirit are strongly inter-dependent.
 When one of these parts suffers, the others suffer as well.
 I believe negative health symptoms do not arise suddenly or from one source, but rather that our bodies leave a state of balance to a state of imbalance due to a multitude of factors and life-style changes related to food, exercise, toxins, stress, and more.
 The key to living a healthy life is not as simple as focusing on one factor.
 By understanding the whole person with unique needs, optimal health and happiness can be achieved.

 Holistic Health is an all encompassing approach to health.
 It is the harmony and balance of all aspects of health coming together, emphasizing the connection of mind, body, and spirit.

 True health considers the person as a whole as well as the person as an individual, with individual needs.
 Holistic health addresses all aspects of life (physical, social, cultural, spiritual, etc.) as an integrated whole, with the goal to achieve maximum well-being, with everything functioning the very best that is possible.
 It teaches that we all have responsibility over our own level of well-being, through the maintenance of personal health and the collection of everyday choices and lifestyle.